isralennon/MSAAI521/deliverables/Paper.md

    - Predicts bounding boxes and class probabilities
    - Three detection scales for multi-size objects
    - Anchor-free design (YOLOv12 innovation)

+With this approach, we can use a reliable tested model instead of building one from scratch, while still having the flexibility of train it and adapt it to this project's specific needs.

 ### 4.3 Transfer Learning Strategy